open-design-kit/opendesignkit/_methods/hypothesis.md

-    We had participants on a video conference call collaborate to come up with as many different hypotheses as they could think of.
+    We had participants on an Open Design Kit video conference call collaborate to come up with as many different hypotheses as they could think of.

-4. This results in defining a hypothesis that should be documented in the design documentation and GitHub issue for referencing throughout the course of the project, and eventually when you perform a test of some sort to validate your assumptions.
+4. This results in defining a hypothesis that should be documented in the design documentation for referencing throughout the course of the project, and eventually when you perform a test of some sort to validate your assumptions.

-    At this stage, for our Open Design Kit example, we moved the hypotheses into a GitHub wiki and added one more prompt:
+    For our Open Design Kit example, we moved the hypotheses into a GitHub wiki and added one more prompt:

     **“We will know we are right when: __________”**